mg03/CarND-Traffic-Sign-Classifier-Project/writeup.md

   Honestly, I used LeNet since there was a course Lab using LeNet and I was familiar with it

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-  As you can see that the trainingg loss and validation loss keep decreasing over the epochs (no overfitting of data) and the validation accuracy is 94.8% and the test accuracy is 93.9%.
+  As you can see that the training loss and validation loss keep decreasing over the epochs (no overfitting of data) and the validation accuracy is 94.8% and the test accuracy is 93.9%.
   So we have a pretty decent model.